 Property owners and landlords, take our brief Cell Tower Lease Quiz to test your wireless leasing awareness.

 1.)
-You have been approached contacted by a wireless carrier or cell tower developer to rent space on your land tower or building and you suddenly realize that you need to act quickly and be smart and not potentially lose the wireless lease deal to one of your neighbors, especially after you realize that a typical 4-carrier cell site lease in an average metropolitan area can easily be worth _______ dollars in value over the lifetime of the initial rental term.
+You have been approached contacted by a wireless carrier or cell tower developer to rent space on your land tower or building and you suddenly realize that you need to act quickly and be smart and not potentially lose the wireless lease deal to one of your neighbors, especially after you realize that a typical 4-carrier cell site lease in an average metropolitan area can easily be worth _______ dollars in value over the lifetime of the initial 25-year lease.

 D.) Both A and C